 The Public Theater, which is known for its annual Shakespeare in the Park series, will put on an adaptation of Disney's Hercules at Delacorte Theater, the 1,800-seat outdoor attraction in Central Park.
 According to The New York Times, this is the group's first Disney production, and needless to say we're ready to find a spot at the venue immediately...if not sooner.

 We recommend sharpening your singing chops with the best Disney songs of all time and making a visit to the coolest Broadway shows for kids in anticipation of the Labor Day Weekend event (performances will be held from Aug 30–Sept 8).
 It's hard to resist Shakespeare in the Park, but we're welcoming this new addition to the summer theater lineup with open arms.
 Even better?
 It's a great way to get kids involved in the theater scene.
-We love a trip to the Great White Way, but when the warm weather hits, all outdoor activities in NYC are irresistible.

 The Public Theater further reports that popular tunes from the 1997 cartoon will appear, but attendees should expect new songs as well, all courtesy of Alan Menken and David Zippel.
 Lear deBessonet, the founder of Public Works, will direct the number.